Models of Jacobians of curves: Strict log and tropical Jacobian and representability

 \subsection{Examples of strict logarithmic Jacobians}

 \begin{example} Let $S$ be the spectrum of a discrete valuation ring with divisorial log structure, and $X/S$ a log curve.
-The closed fibre of the strict tropical Jacobian is identified with the finite \'etale group scheme of components of the N\'eron model of $\Pic^0_{X/S}$, and $\sLPic^0_{X/S}$ is the N\'eron model itself. \end{example} \begin{example} Let $S=\Spec k[[u,v]]$, $D\tra S$ be defined by $uv=0$, and $j\colon U=S\setminus D\into S$.
+Call $\eta$ the generic point of $S$.
+The closed fiber of the strict tropical Jacobian is identified with the finite \'etale group scheme of components of the N\'eron model of $\Pic^0_{X_\eta/\eta}$, and $\sLPic^0_{X/S}$ is the N\'eron model itself.
+This will be shown in greater generality in \ref{coro:NMP_strict_log}.
+Another explicit description of the N\'eron model is known in this case: after a finite sequence of log blowups of $X$, we obtain a new log curve $X'/S$ whose nodes all have length $1\in\NN=\o M_S(S)$.
+By \cite[9.5, Theorem 4]{Bosch1990Neron-models}, the N\'eron model of $\Pic^0_{X_\eta/\eta}$ is the quotient of the Picard group of degree $0$ line bundles $\Pic^{tot 0}_{X'/S}$ by the closure of its unit section.
+The relation between $\sLPic^0_{X/S}$ and quotients of Picard spaces is explored further in \ref{sec:etale_closure}. \end{example} \begin{example} Let $S=\Spec k[[u,v]]$, $D \subset S$ be defined by $uv=0$, and $j\colon U=S\setminus D\into S$.
 Let $E/S$ be the degenerate elliptic curve in $\bb P^2_S$ with equation